• Skip to primary navigation

 Once you get a little creative, there is so much that you can cook inside an air fryer.
 Anything from juicy steaks to bright green veggies and deliciously soft fish works.
 There are only a few limitations.

 Because of the holes in the basket, it is not possible to cook foods soaked in batter.
-If you are using a glaze, marinade, or sauce, it is important that you line the basket with aluminum foil or wrap the food into aluminum foil packets.
+If you are using a glaze, marinade, or sauce, it is important that you line the basket with aluminum foil or wrap the food in aluminum foil packets.

 Other than that, you can prepare endless varieties of dishes in an air fryer.
 Think of what you would put in a deep fryer, on the grill, or pan fry – most of those dishes can be done in an air fryer.